 No surprise, organic Nilotica is the second ingredient on the list—and LXMI cultivates the best quality available, dubbed "Nilotica Reserve."

-Compared to more common forms of shea butter, Nilotica boasts a 25 percent higher concentration of oleic acid, a monounsaturated fatty acid.
-That means it is among the more stable fatty acids used in skincare, and resistant to oxidation.
-Oleic acid also has both emollient and occlusive qualities that make it intensely hydrating and protective against moisture loss.
+As a type of shea butter, Nilotica has a high concentration of monounsaturated fatty acids, which are resistant to oxidation.
+It also has both emollient and occlusive qualities that make it intensely hydrating and protective against moisture loss.

 What's more, Nilotica is a natural source of allantoin (an enzyme with soothing properties) as well as vitamins A and E. Vitamin A plays an integral role in cell regulation and therefore skin health, while vitamin E is a master antioxidant.